esteinig/vircov/README.md

 ## Etymology

-Not a very creative abbreviation of virus coverage but the little spectacles in the logo are a reference to [Rudolf Virchow](https://en.wikipedia.org/wiki/Rudolf_Virchow) who described such trivial concepts as cells, cancer and pathology.
-His German surname is pronounced somewhat like `vircov` if you mumble the terminal "v".
+Not a very creative abbreviation of "virus coverage" but the little spectacles in the logo are a reference to [Rudolf Virchow](https://en.wikipedia.org/wiki/Rudolf_Virchow) who described such trivial concepts as cells, cancer and pathology.
+His surname is pronounced somewhat like `vircov` if you mumble the terminal `v`.